English

 </script>

-The following are examples of component events:
+The following is an example of a component event:

 <view>